HildoBijl/stepwise/packages/value-types/README.md

 `value-types` directly depends only on the three capability packages and generic JavaScript utilities.
 It does not import the CAS, physics engine, geometry tools, mechanics engine, exercise grading, or input exercises.

-Input interpretation and equality remain generic registry consumers; they do not import `value-types` back.
+Input interpretation, serialization, and equality remain generic registry consumers; they do not import `value-types` back.
 The `input-exercises` orchestration layer adds `fundamentalValueTypes`, captures the extracted adapters privately, and exposes only exercise-bound value operations to consumers.
 This prevents dependency cycles while keeping the fundamental implementations centralized.

 ## TypeScript types